Relationships take work.

 Yikes.
 That’s kind of hurtful.

-Get in the habit of accepting bids and offering them in return.
+Get in the habit of accepting bids and offering them in return, even when one of you is upset.
 You’ll be so grateful down the road.

 2. Not Kissing Upon Entering/Leaving